expo/expo/packages/expo-splash-screen/README.md

 - `res/drawable-xxhdpi` - scale 3x - resources for extra-extra-high-density (xxhdpi) screens (~480dpi).
 - `res/drawable-xxxhdpi` - scale 4x - resources for extra-extra-extra-high-density (xxxhdpi) uses (~640dpi).

-Each of directories mentioned above should contain the same `splashscreen_image.png` file, but with different resolution (pay attention to scale factors).
+Each of directories mentioned above should contain the same `splashscreen_image.png` file, but with a different resolution (pay attention to scale factors).

 #### `res/values/colors.xml`

-File containing colors that are reused across your application on native level.
+This file contains colors that are reused across your application at the native level.
 Update the file with the following content or create one if missing:

 ```diff